turboMaCk/glue/README.md

                 ( model, Cmd.none )
 ```

-As you can see we're setting `max` to received int if its greater than current value.
+As you can see we're setting `max` to received int if it's greater than the current value.

 Since the parent is ready to handle actions from `Counter` our last step is simply
 to update the `Glue` construction for the new APIs: